prahladyeri/WebPatterns/bootplates/README.md

-# This *pattern* works!
+# This pattern works!

 Congratulations!
 By using this pattern you have started a new journey towards kick-starting your web application.
 Before using this pattern, make sure that it matches your needs.
-You can browse a variety of patterns at https://github.com/prahladyeri/WebPatterns.
+You can browse a variety of patterns at the [github repo](https://github.com/prahladyeri/WebPatterns).

 ## Pattern Details